 We built ooddle's Movement pillar around exactly this kind of small, repeatable action.
 The 30-second reset is one of the standard micro-actions in the system, with reminders built into the cadence of your day rather than as separate notifications you ignore.

 The Recovery pillar handles the deeper posture work, including longer mobility sessions a few times a week.
 The micro-action is the daily glue that holds it all together.
-Most users report tangible posture changes within three weeks of running the reset six or more times per day.
+Tangible posture changes typically appear within three weeks of running the reset six or more times per day.
+Pricing is Explorer (free), Core ($12/mo), and Pass ($39/mo, coming soon).

 Big mobility sessions do not change your posture if you spend the next eight hours collapsed.
 Six 30-second resets do, because they keep meeting the collapse where it lives.